Intermediate 12 min · March 06, 2026

 QPS estimation solves the problem of 'how much infrastructure do I actually need?'
 It bridges the gap between product thinking ('we expect 10 million users!') and engineering reality ('so that means we need X database replicas, Y cache nodes, and a load balancer that can sustain Z connections per second').
 Without this translation step, you're guessing — and guessing with servers is expensive.

 By the end of this article you'll be able to take any back-of-the-napkin user metric — daily active users, monthly signups, event-driven spikes — and convert it into a concrete QPS number with a peak multiplier, read/write split, and storage growth rate.
-You'll also know the three most dangerous estimation mistakes engineers make in system design interviews, and how to sidestep all of them confidently.
+You'll also know the three most dangerous estimation mistakes engineers make in system design interviews, and how to sidestep them all confidently.

 The Core Formula — From DAU to QPS in Three Steps